Bigger Than One Family: Film looks at decades of oppression, separation

 lhightower@nwadg.com

 Baldwin Chiu was used to his father’s vague answers when he questioned him about his heritage.
-But when Chiu had a daughter of his own, he decided vague answers weren’t enough; he wanted to learn more about his family lineage and how and why his Chinese relatives came to America.
-He was shocked when the search took him to the Deep South, and what he learned along the way was both educational and entertaining enough for Chiu and his family to turn the journey into a documentary called “Far East Deep South,” available for streaming through the Arkansas PBS website now until June 3.
+But when Chiu had a daughter of his own, he decided vague answers weren’t enough — he wanted to learn more about his family lineage and how and why his Chinese relatives immigrated to America.
+He was shocked when the search took him to the deep south, and what he learned along the way was both educational and entertaining enough for Chiu and his family to turn the journey into a documentary called “Far East Deep South”, streaming on the Arkansas PBS website now through June 3.
+Chiu answered some questions for What’s Up! about the process and what he learned along the way.

+It sounds as if this was a family research project that ballooned into a much larger study of history — that it went far beyond what you expected it to be at the beginning.
+Is that accurate?

 FAQ